Chuỗi Bài giảng: Những biên giới mới của Trí tuệ Nhân tạo trong Toán học

 Whether you are a research mathematician, a computer scientist, a math enthusiast or simply fascinated by the evolving boundary between human and artificial reasoning, these talks offer an unparalleled view of mathematics at the dawn of its AI-augmented age.

-The second lecture of the series will be given by Dr. Bartosz Naskręcki, Adam Mickiewicz University, Poland:
+The fourth lecture of the series will be given by Prof Ravi Vakil, Stanford University, USA:

 • Ngo Bao Chau, Vietnam Institute for Advanced Study in Mathematics;